Transactions are the fundamental way that you interact with the Bookkeeping features. Transactions have two basic types and two special cases.

 This article explains how to enter transactions.

-Note: The graphic images below do not match the app exactly
+Note: The graphic images below may not match the app exactly

 Most transactions are entered on the Bookkeeping page of the app.
-The two special cases, Mileage and Reimbursable Expenses, are entered on the Timesheet page because the expense is incurred by an individual rather than through the typical bookkeeping procedure.
+The two special cases, Mileage and Reimbursable Expenses, are entered on the Timesheet page when the expense is incurred by an individual rather than through the typical bookkeeping process.
 Mileage and Reimbursable Expenses that are incurred by the individual are explained here and here respectively.

-The image below shows where you access these three types of transaction on the Bookkeeping page.
+The image below shows where you access these four types of transaction on the Bookkeeping page.

-Below is what the Income Transaction form looks like when you click the button (1) shown above.
+Below is what the Add Invoice page looks like when you click the button (1, 2) shown above.

 Income Transactions that have been entered using this form, but which have not been paid, can be found in the 'Receivables' table.
-You can find the 'Receivables' next to the 'Add Income' button in the top image.
-By entering an Income Transaction when the income is earned rather than when received allows you to see how much money is owed to you.
+You can find the 'Receivables' next to the 'Add Invoice' button in the top image.

 The Form Information